concc-build/concc/examples/chromium/README.md

 Building chrome takes a long time depending on your environment.
 We recommend to build nasm instead of it if you like to save the build time for confirmation.

-## Worker containers running on remote machines
+## Build with remote worker containers

 Transfer the image from the local machine to the remote machine: